Skov0/ipspy/README.md

 # ipspy
-Simple python script for looking up IPv4 addresses from the terminal.
+Simple python3 script for looking up IPv4 addresses from the terminal.
 Inspired by a picture i found of a similar script..

 ## Installation